CodingAvenue/codestop-course-db-in-php/content/PDOStatementExecute/PDOStatementExecute.facts.md

 - `PDOStatement::bindParam()` method binds a parameter exclusively to a specified variable.
 The variable is bound as a reference.

-The parameter of `bindValue()` and `bindParam()` methods is composed of:

-- `parameter identifier` - The indexed position of the parameter for positional placeholders and parameter name `:variable` for named placeholders.

-- `variable name` or `value` - The variable name or value to bind to the SQL statement.

-- `data_type` - The explicit data type of the parameter using `PDO::PARAM_*constants`.

 The example code below shows how to execute a prepared statement that uses `PDOStatement::bindParam()` and `PDOStatement::bindValue()`:

 ```php